The Talent Management Process: A Definitive Guide for 2026

 In turn, your team members are likely to be more productive, trusting, and accountable—which helps the whole company’s performance.

-Regular one-on-one communication is an important part of team engagement—and performance management, in turn.
+Regular one-on-one communication is an important part of team engagement, performance management and, in turn, team retention.
 When you’re regularly chatting with your team members, you can remain tuned in to how they’re feeling about their work with your company.

 Performance management goes beyond discussing areas for improvement or chatting about current projects.
 A comprehensive performance management strategy includes: